People must eat foods rich in vitamin C rich in order to stay healthy. Not so our dogs.

 - Medium dog: 250 - 1,500 mg per dog per day, in two divided doses

 - Large dog: 500 - 1,500mg per dog per day, in two doses

 And finally...can you have too much of a good thing?

 High doses of vitamin C change the pH of urine and make it more acidic than normal.
 For some dogs, this could push them into forming calcium oxalate bladder stones.
-This potentially serious complication could cause bloody urine, or a urinary blockage which requires emergency surgery to remove obstruction.
+This potentially serious complication could cause bloody urine, or a urinary blockage which requires emergency surgery to remove the obstruction.

-If your dog has a history of forming bladder stones then it's essential to talk to your vet before starting a vitamin C supplement.
+If your dog has a history of forming bladder stones, then it's essential to talk to your vet before starting a vitamin C supplement.
 And of course, speak to your vet first, about whether a vitamin C supplement is right for your dog.